Steine House

 Steine House is the former residence of Maria Fitzherbert, first wife of the Prince Regent, in the centre of Brighton, part of the English city of Brighton and Hove.
-The building is now owned and used by Brighton YMCA, the largest supported housing provider in Brighton and Hove.
-Brighton YMCA houses and resettles 311 homeless people of all ages, providing the best opportunities to empower clients to reach their full potential and achieve their aspirations.
+The building is now owned and used by Brighton YMCA.

 Designed in 1804 by William Porden, who was the architect of many buildings on the Prince's Royal Pavilion estate and notably of the Royal Pavilion gardens, it was used by Fitzherbert until her death 33 years later.
 Porden's designs of Steine House were exhibited at the Royal Academy at the time, together with the designs of the Royal Pavilion.
 In 1870, Brighton YMCA was founded and started to provide accommodation from Steine House for single people such as servicemen and apprentices.
 In 1884, Brighton YMCA bought the building outright and continue to use it to this day.

 An accidental fire in 2009 caused extensive damage, but Steine House was renovated and its purpose, to house formerly homeless people, maintained.
 Since 2012, the organisation's Registered Office is at Steine House, whilst a separate part of the building offers self-contained housing to 12 clients with support needs.

 Alterations to the building have reduced its architectural importance, but Steine House has been listed at Grade II by English Heritage for its historical connections.